Title 902 | Chapter 020 | Regulation 150REG

 Compliance with Building Codes, Ordinances and Regulations.(1)

-Requirements for safety pursuant to 815 KAR 10:060, as amended;(b)
+Safety, pursuant to 815 KAR 10:060;(b)

-Requirements for plumbing pursuant to 815 KAR 20:010 through 191, as amended;(c)
+Plumbing, pursuant to 815 KAR 20:010 through 191; and(c)

-The facility shall be currently approved by the Fire Marshal's Office in accordance with the Life Safety Code before licensing or relicensure is granted by the licensing agency.(4)
+The facility shall be currently approved by the Fire Marshal's Office, in accordance with the Life Safety Code, before licensing or relicensure is granted by the licensing agency.(4)

 All facilities shall receive any necessary approval from appropriate agencies prior to occupancy and licensure.Section 7.